Skip to content

 Installation

-Trailarr can be installed using Docker (recommended) or directly on bare metal for advanced use cases.
+Trailarr can be installed using Docker (recommended) or directly on your system for advanced use cases.

 We have guides for installing Trailarr using these methods: